City-of-Helsinki/tabular-anonymizer/README.md

 Anonymization and pseudonymization tools for tabular data.

-This library provides tools and methods for anonymizing tabular data and privacy protection.
+This library provides tools and methods for anonymization and privacy protection of data in Pandas DataFrame format.

 ## Installation